Ameen-Sha-Cheerangan/s23-vulkan-support/Without_PC/readme.md

 By this you can get the updated code, I optimize the code in repo here and then , so its better to do this all the time.

-If you don't want the updated code(or you don't have the internet connnection, you can run this instead
+If you don't want the updated code(or you don't have the internet connnection), you can run this instead
 ```
  cd ~/s23-vulkan-support*/Without_PC && ./script.sh
 ```